-Don't be intimidated by duck confit.
-Forget the days of salt curing and the pounds of duck fat that traditional recipes call for.
-When duck legs are cooked low and slow and served right out of the oven, they are the most succulent, tender meat you will ever taste.
+Forget the days of salt curing and the pounds of duck fat that duck confit recipes require.
+When duck legs are simply cooked low and slow and served straight from the oven, they are the most succulent, tender meat you will ever taste.

 - Preheat oven to 350°F.

-- To finish the duck legs, remove the foil and wax paper.
-Turn the oven broiler to high.
-Cook until the skin becomes crispy.
-Remove the legs from the fat and place on a platter lined with paper towels.
-Reserve 2 tablespoons of the duck fat for use in the caramelized pears.
-(See Chef’s Note regarding the remaining duck fat.)
+- Remove the foil and wax paper and turn the oven broiler to high.
+Broil the duck until the skin is crispy, about 2 minutes.
+Remove the legs from the pan and place on a platter lined with paper towels to drain.
+Reserve 2 tablespoons of the duck fat for the salad and set aside the remaining fat for another use.
+(See Chef’s Note.)

-- While the duck is cooking, place the lentils, bacon (if using), onion, celery, carrot, bay leaf, salt, and water in a medium sauce pot and simmer for about an hour or until beans are tender.
-Strain the liquid and discard.
-Keep lentil mixture warm.
+- While the duck is roasting, combine the lentils, bacon (if using), onion, carrot, celery, bay leaf, salt, and water in a medium saucepan.
+Bring to a boil and simmer over medium-low heat until the lentils are tender, about 1 hour.
+Drain the liquid and keep the lentils warm.

-- In a large sauté pan, heat the 2 tablespoons of reserved duck fat.
-Once the fat smokes lightly, add the pears and stir gently.
-Let the pears cook for 2 minutes or until they start to turn a light brown color.
+- In a large sauté pan, heat the 2 tablespoons of reserved duck fat over medium heat.
+As soon as the fat begins to smoke, add the pears and cook until they begin to turn golden brown, about 2 minutes, stirring gently.

-- To serve, place warm lentil-pear salad on a platter.
-Top with the duck legs and serve immediately.
+- To serve, spread the lentil salad on a platter.
+Arrange the duck legs over the salad and serve immediately.

-Once the duck fat has cooled down, strain through a fine screen sieve.
-Reserve this fat in the refrigerator and use in any recipe that calls for shortening.
-You can also use this fat to fry French fries or fried chicken!
+Once the duck fat has cooled slightly, strain through a fine-mesh sieve.
+Reserve the fat in the refrigerator and use in any recipe that calls for shortening.
+You can also use this fat to fry French fries or fried chicken.